Chamonix – Alpine Climbing Course

 We’ll take the local bus to le Tour and use the lift system to get to the Col de Balms.
 From there, we hike to the Albert Premier Hut.
 Crevasse rescue practice on the Tour Glacier in the afternoon.
 Overnight in the hut with dinner and breakfast included.

-An early start to put We’ll make a big glacier crossing, climb over the Col du Tour Superieur, then head for the summit of the AIguille du Tour where put our skills to use.
+An early start to make a big glacier crossing, climb over the Col du Tour Superieur, then head for the summit of the AIguille du Tour where you’ll put your skills to use.
 This day is a great opportunity for student-led rope teams.
 We finish by crossing the Trient Plateau.
 Overnight at the Cabane du Trient with dinner and breakfast included.

-- More than 60 days, full refund minus a 10% administration fee
+- More than 60 days prior to start date – full refund minus 10% administration fee